 About the Expert

-Thomas E. Donilon is Chairman of the BlackRock Investment Institute and Senior of Counsel at the international law firm of O’Melveny & Myers.
-He served as National Security Advisor to President Barack Obama.
+Thomas E. Donilon is chairman of the BlackRock Investment Institute.
+He served as national security advisor to President Barack Obama.
 In that capacity Mr. Donilon oversaw the U.S. National Security Council staff, chaired the cabinet level National Security Principals Committee, provided the president’s daily national security briefing, and was responsible for the coordination and integration of the administration’s foreign policy, intelligence, and military efforts.
 Mr. Donilon also oversaw the White House’s cybersecurity and international energy efforts.
 Mr. Donilon served as the President’s personal emissary to a number of world leaders.

-Mr. Donilon is among the nation’s most experienced policy and presidential advisors.
-He has worked closely with and advised three U.S. presidents since his first position at the White House in 1977, working with President Carter.
+Mr. Donilon has worked with and advised three U.S. presidents since his first position at the White House in 1977 working with President Carter.
 He served as assistant secretary of state and chief of staff at the U.S. Department of State during the Clinton administration.
 In this capacity, Mr. Donilon was responsible for the development and implementation of the department’s major policy initiatives, including NATO expansion, the Dayton Peace Accords, and the Middle East peace process.
 Mr. Donilon has received the Secretary of State’s Distinguished Service Award, the National Intelligence Distinguished Public Service Medal, the Department of Defense Medal for Distinguished Public Service, the Chairman of the Joint Chiefs of Staff Joint Distinguished Civilian Service Award, and the CIA’s Director’s Award.